Concessionary travel passes

 - Monday to Friday: 9.30am to 11pm

-To see when you will qualify for a free pass on age grounds, look at the State Pension age calculator on the GOV.UK website.
+To see when you qualify for an age related travel pass enter your date of birth into the state pension age calculator on the Gov.uk website.

 - are blind or partially sighted